 What is Bok Choy?

-Bok choy is a type of cabbage that’s native to China.
+Bok choy is a type of cabbage that’s native to China, but by all means is not imported and can be quickly and easily grown locally.
 It’s a cruciferous vegetable, meaning it’s related to veggies like kale, cauliflower, Brussels sprouts, and turnips.
 According to University of Minnesota, bok choy is also called pak choi or Chinese cabbage, though the latter is technically a different variety of cabbage.

 At first glance, bok choy might look similar (or even related) to celery, but they’re completely different.
 Bok choy has thick, light green-white stalks that look like celery, but they’re shorter and rounder.
 The leaves are also wider and darker.
 Bok choy leaves are similar to spinach, whereas celery leaves may resemble parsley.

 Bok choy is a popular ingredient in Chinese cuisine.
 It’s often used in salads, soups, stir fries, and simple side dishes.
 The stems can also be enjoyed like celery, while the leaves may be used in sandwiches, just as you would other leafy green vegetables.